Thermal Friction as a Solution to the Hubble and Large-Scale Structure Tensions: Conclusions

 Comparing goodness-of-fits of the three models for all data sets we consider, DA EDE is comparable to \LCDM\ for both $\chi^2_{\rm CMB}$ and $\chi^2_{\rm DES}$ (see Table~\ref{tab:base_h_des_chis} and \ref{tab:full_base_h_des}), but substantially improves on $\Delta \chi^2_{H_0} = -14.4$.
 On the other hand, $\Neff$ while comparable on DES, worsens the CMB fit relative to \LCDM\ with $\Delta \chi^2_{\rm CMB} = +4.9$ with a smaller improvement to SH0ES of $\Delta \chi^2_{H_0} = -13.6$.
 Hence the species of extra radiation introduced by DA EDE offers a better fit to all data compared to $\Neff$, with a relative $\Delta \chi^2_{\rm total} = -6.15$ for two more degrees of freedom.

 We note that while these improvements are encouraging, DA EDE does not fit the CMB as well as \LCDM\ can when discrepant data sets are excluded.
-A \LCDM\ model fit to just the Planck 2018 CMB spectra, BAO measurements and Pantheon supernova data (which are consistent within a \LCDM\ description of the Universe) has $\chi^2_{\rm CMB} = 2772.6$.
+A \LCDM\ model fit to just the Planck 2018 CMB spectra, BAO measurements and Pantheon supernova data (which are consistent within a \LCDM\ description of the Universe) has $\chi^2_{\rm CMB} = 2773.2$.
 A worse fit results when \LCDM\ is fit to the discrepant data sets SH0ES and DES in addition to all the above with $\chi^2_{\rm CMB} = 2778.4$.
-While some EDE models can simultaneously accommodate the SH0ES $H_0$ yet fit the CMB with a $\chi^2_{\rm CMB} \simeq 2772.6$ or better, DA EDE does not achieve this.
+While some EDE models can simultaneously accommodate the SH0ES $H_0$ yet fit the CMB with a $\chi^2_{\rm CMB} \simeq 2773.2$ or better, DA EDE does not achieve this.
 Hence, the manner in which the perturbations of our dark radiation differ from $\Neff$, specifically by not having shear perturbations, aid in fitting data better than $\Neff$, but not to the extent that we maintain the excellent fit that \LCDM\ offers the CMB.
 This is in accordance with the results of several other investigations of extra radiation as well as EDEs that dilute like radiation in the literature: the tensions are eased but not resolved \cite{Brinckmann:2020bcn, Agrawal:2019lmo, Poulin:2018cxd, Aghanim:2018eyx, Riess:2016jrr, Poulin:2018zxs} and the fit to data is not as good as in \LCDM \cite{Aghanim:2018eyx, Riess:2016jrr, Poulin:2018zxs}.

 In terms of parameter constrains, we find that the combination of all data sets shows preference for $f_\ede > 0$ at $>2\sigma$, with a best fit of $f_\ede = 4.7\%$ ($\Delta\Neff =0.35$) and $z_c =8 \times 10^4 $.
 This effectively corresponds to the amount of extra strongly-interacting dark radiation preferred by data.
-We verify that allowing for higher $z_c$ does not impact our results, and that this result can be understood simply as the Universe always having extra dark radiation.
+We verify that allowing for higher $z_c$ does not impact our results, and that this result can be understood simply as the Universe always having extra dark radiation. \tk{Lastly, comparing models using Bayesian information criteria, we find that DA EDE is strongly disfavored over \LCDM\ in all data combinations we explore, with a minimum increase of $\Delta$BIC $= 11.39$ in the \textit{baseline}$+H_0$ case. }

 Discrepancies in cosmology such as the Hubble and LSS tensions may offer hints about the physics of the dark sector and a more fundamental concordance model that can succeed \LCDM.
 Although DA EDE solves the fine-tuning problems of the EDE scalar-field potential and alleviates the Hubble tension, it cannot do so while offering a good fit to data.
 Our results indicate a data-driven preference disfavoring the introduction of new physics with smoothed anisotropies, a lesson that may inform future model-building efforts aiming to resolve the Hubble tension.